DanDHR/DNA_NF/README.md

 # Preprocessing (AMBER dataset generation)

-This repo starts by generating AMBER simulation folders, running a sequential stretching protocol, and then collecting outputs for downstream analysis.
+This repo starts by generating AMBER simulation folders, running a sequential stretching protocol, and then collecting outputs for downstream analysis and model training.

 ## `utils/` scripts